Y Combinator accepts 15,000 startups into its online school after software glitch causes confusion

-Presitigious startup accelerator Y Combinator has apologized to entrepreneurs who were left scratching their heads when they received notices that they had been accepted into its Startup School only to learn a few hours later they had been rejected.
+Prestigious startup accelerator Y Combinator has apologized to entrepreneurs who were left scratching their heads when they received notices that they had been accepted into its Startup School only to learn a few hours later they had been rejected.

 The problem?
 A software glitch caused all 15,000 applicants to receive acceptance emails, rather than just the typical 3,000.
 Initially, those accepted began sharing their elation on Twitter.
 When Y Combinator officials discovered the error, they began disinviting thousands of those applicants.